Nicolas Baudin Program: “Internship in France” initiative [fr]

 - Contribute to the reconciling of the Australian university sector with the industry sector and promote the quality of interactions between universities and industry in France

-- The Embassy finances the cost of the return flights from Australia to France and social security costs for the duration of the internship (up to 6 months).
+- The Embassy finances the cost of the return flights from Australia to France.

 - The host university in France provides the intern with a mandatory internship stipend (minimum of 554€ per month according to 2017 figures, subject to change).